juanlao7/protopipe_web/basics.md

 [foto ejemplo getter dejado fuera]

-In this case the getter will be processed just once, loading an empty list since the variable does not exist.
+In this case the getter will be processed just once, retrieving an empty list since the variable does not exist.
 On each fold the system will add a new value to the empty list, forgetting about all the previous introduced values.

-To avoid this problem and force the system to load the variable inside the event, the getter must be assigned as an explicit listener of the *On each fold* event:
+To avoid this problem and force the system to retrieve the variable inside the event, the getter must be assigned as an explicit listener of the *On each fold* event:

 [foto arreglado]